minus5/examples-services/README.md

 Drawback with second pattern is that service is responsible to deliver data to all interested parties (introduced coupling).
 Additional problems may arise when target services are unavailable.

 The third pattern solves those two problems.
 But what happens if some interested party is down for longer time and **misses some messages**?
-That havily depends on the context and there are many various solutions for that question.
+That question heavily depends on the context and has various solutions.

 One common solution is to allow consumer to ask the publisher to **replay the data missed**.
 For such purposes publishers should have additional interface for data replay queries.
 Consumers should be able: